-Of course women want healthy babies, that goes without saying!
-But this doesn’t mean your client doesn’t get the right to voice and work through any feelings of anger, frustration, disrespect, sadness, or despair that may have arose as a result of her birth experience.
+Of course, women want healthy babies, that goes without saying!
+But this doesn’t mean your client doesn’t get the right to voice and work through any feelings of anger, frustration, disrespect, sadness, or despair that may have arisen as a result of her birth experience.

-Some births are traumatic: scary life or death situations in which the woman or her baby’s life are in danger.
-However, a birth doesn’t have to be a medical life-threatening emergency in order to be traumatic — many factors and each woman’s unique lense will make it out to be the experience it is for each.
+Some births are traumatic: scary life or death situations in which the woman's or her baby’s life are in danger.
+However, birth doesn’t have to be a medical life-threatening emergency in order to be traumatic — many factors and each woman’s unique lens will make it out to be the experience it is for each.

 Obstetric violence is a term coming to light recently, and it encompasses a number of human rights violations women can encounter during pregnancy, delivery, and postpartum.
 It is considered an intersection between violence against women and institutionalized violence, and it manifests in a number of ways:

-Each of the above represent a violation of human rights, including right to freedom from discrimination, right to information, right to reproductive autonomy, etc.
+Each of the above represents a violation of human rights, including the right to freedom from discrimination, right to information, right to reproductive autonomy, etc.

 It is very possible that some of your clients will have encountered instances of obstetric violence.
 By being informed that such a phenomenon exists you are already helping in some way.

 For some women, it can be very helpful and comforting to know they are understood in the pain they have endured and that others believe and grasp the gravity of the situation.
 You may not be able to take away the pain of how your client was treated, but by understanding this term and what it means you may help lessen her suffering.